 Recommendation Adoption information Description in Report within the meaning of Article 248-B/3 of the Securities Code.
 The statement shall be detailed and the policy presented shall particularly take the long-term performance of the company, compliance with the rules applicable to its business and restraint in taking risks into account.
 II.1.5.4 A proposal shall be submitted at the General Meeting on the approval of plans for the allotment of shares and/or options for share purchase or further yet on the variations in share process, to members of the Board of Directors and Supervisory Board and other managers within the context of Article 248/3/B of the Securities Code.
 The proposal shall contain the regulation plan or in its absence, the plan's conditions.
-The main characteristics of the retirement benefit plans established for members of the Board of Directors and Supervisory Board and other managers within the context of Article 248/3/B of the Securities Code, shall also be approved at the General Meeting.
+The main characteristics of the retirement benefit plans established for members of the Board of Directors and Supervisory Board and other managers within the context of Article 248/3/B of the securities Code, shall also be approved at the General Meeting.
 Not applicable 5.1/5.7 II.1.5.5 Doesn't exist - II.1.5.6 At least one of the Remuneration Committee's representatives shall be present at the Annual General Meeting for Shareholders.
-5.6 II.1.5.7 The amount of remuneration received, as a whole and individually, in other companies of the group and the pension rights acquired during the financial year in question shall be disclosed in the Annual Report on Corporate Governance.
+Adopted 5.6 II.1.5.7 The amount of remuneration received, as a whole and individually, in other companies of the group and the pension rights acquired during the financial year in question shall be disclosed in the Annual Report on Corporate Governance.
 Adopted 5.3 II.2 Board of Directors II.2.1 Within the limits established by law for each management and supervisory structure, and unless the company is of a reduced size, the Board of Directors shall delegate the day-to-day running and the delegated duties shall be identified in the Annual Corporate Governance Report.
-Adopted 3.2.1.2 concerns: i) the definition of the company's general strategy and policies; -
+3.2.1.2 concerns: i) the definition of the company's general strategy and policies; Not Adopted ("Under Spanish Law, the matters referred to in this recommendation can be delegated by the Board of Directors to the Executive Committee.
+It is common practice in Spanish listed companies for the delegation of powers to be far-reaching, -